AlanBitts/3amigos/README.md

 # tres-amigos
 Trying to build a popular card game in Python

-# About the game
+# Rules
-Each player is dealt 9 cards, 3 to their hands and 3 faced-down on the table and 3 faced-up so every player can see.
+1. Each player is dealt a total of 9 cards: 3 cards to their hands, 3 cards faced-down and 3 cards faced-up on the game table in front of the respective player.
+2. The first player to start is the player with the lowest value card.
+The game runs clock-wise.